notasausage/pi-hole-unbound-wireguard/README.md

 ```
 sudo reboot
 ```
+**Note**: On reboot, if you notice any failures and end up in "Emergency Mode", make sure you've disconnected any Bluetooth USB modules (like the one I use for a Bluetooth mouse during installation).
+There seems to be [an issue around these modules](https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=208966) which causes errors during bootup.
+After login under "Emergency Mode", type `systemctl default` or `exit` to reboot into "Default Mode."

 ##### Verify You Can SSH into the Raspberry Pi
 Now that you've enabled SSH on the Raspberry Pi and given it a static IP address, you should be able to do all of the following setup from another device by connecting via SSH.
 I'll be using a Mac in the following steps.